Which frequent flyer program is best in Australia?

 No matter which program you choose to invest in there's a whole host of ways to earn points without flying.

 Why we chose these programs: When it comes to earning points without flying in Australia, Qantas and Velocity are equally matched.
-Both are paired with 1 of the 2 largest supermarket chains and each has partnerships across hotels, car hire, energy companies, insurers and many more.
+Each are paired with 1 of the 2 largest supermarket chains and each has partnerships across hotels, car hire, energy companies, insurers and many more.

 Best for credit card point transfers: Velocity Frequent Flyers